 Quality Starts at Conception

-Our sires and dams are hand-picked for temperament, confirmation, health, and train-ability.
+Our sires and dams are hand-picked for temperament, conformation, health, and train-ability.
 Pedigree is considered, however the focus is not on ring-side champions.
 The focus is on shape, disposition, and willingness to train.
 Our pairings are made with both companion and competition Dobermans in mind.
 Each litter is planned carefully, craftily raised to contain an ideal blend of family friendly and instinctively protective personality traits.
 After conception, each pregnancy is monitored closely and the dam is put on premium food, designed to provide only the best nutrition for the growing pups.
 Litters are whelped at home, in the dam’s comfort zone, with an emergency vet on speed-dial.
 Pups are collared, or otherwise distinguished, at birth, and each one closely monitored.

 Excellence is about Environment

 Just after birth, each puppy receives some one on one nursing time, ensuring that each one gets the colostrum (the first milk from the dam, which plays critical roles in the pup’s immune response and brain development) he or she needs in order to set him or her up for success in the weeks and months to come.
 Following the conclusion of the whelping, the dam is observed continuously, to ensure she bonds with them, cares for them properly, and transitions well into her new maternal role.
 While nursing her litter, she will remain on premium puppy food and will be allowed to eat and drink as much as she wants to.
 Each puppy is monitored and any pup deemed to be below average size is pulled aside each day several times for exclusive nursing sessions with his mother.